eclipse-sumo/sumo/docs/web/docs/Simulation/Stationfinder.md

 Charging stations for battery electric vehicles have been introduced with the [battery device](../Models/Electric.md#defining_electric_vehicles).

 The stationfinder device lets equipped vehicles monitor their energy buffer (currently battery only) when traveling and reroute to nearby charging stations in case they won't make it to their destinations otherwise.
-Optionally, vehicles can break down due to low battery charge.
+Vehicles can break down due to low battery charge (see `rescueAction` parameter).

 !!! note
     As of SUMO 1.21 the device implementation works only for vehicles with a battery device.